-1. Board members shall serve for a term of three years.
-Upon expiration of their term, elected directors may submit their name to the Nominating Committee to express their interest in running for re-election, and appointed directors may express their interest in reappointment.
+1. Board members shall serve for a term of three years or for the unexpired portion of a term for which a position is vacated in accordance with the Bylaws.
+Upon expiration of their term, Stockholder-Elected Directors may submit their name to the Nominating Committee to express their interest in running for reelection, and Outside Directors may express their interest in reappointment.
 There is no limit on the number of successive terms that may be served.